-Use of gene expression analysis and protein biomarker to guide management of prostate cancer is considered investigational in all situations.
+Use of gene expression profiling (GEP) analysis and protein biomarker testing to guide management of prostate cancer is considered investigational in all situations.
 This includes but is not limited to the following:

-Based on review of the peer reviewed medical literature there is insufficient evidence demonstrating that these tests have a role in clinical decision making or have a beneficial effect on net health outcomes.
-Further studies are needed to determine the clinical utility of these tests.
-Therefore, the use of gene expression analysis and protein biomarkers to guide management of prostate cancer is considered investigational in all situations.
+Based on review of the peer reviewed medical literature there is insufficient evidence demonstrating that gene expression profiling analysis and protein biomarker testing have a role in clinical decision making or have a beneficial effect on net health outcomes in the management of prostate cancer.
+Further studies are needed to determine the clinical utility and clinical validity of these tests.
+All validation studies are Simon category C or D. Therefore, the use of gene expression profiling (GEP) analysis and protein biomarker testing to guide management of prostate cancer is considered investigational in all situations.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.